Dmitry Karakozov: Early life and studies

-Karakozov was born in the family of a minor Russian noble in Kostroma.
-He grew to hate his class because all they did was "suck the peasants' blood."
-He studied at Kazan University 1861–64 and at Moscow State University 1864–66.
-He was expelled from both which led to depression and a suicide attempt.
 In early 1866 he became a member of the "revolutionary wing" of the Ishutin Society, founded by his cousin Nikolai Ishutin in Moscow in 1863.

 Attempted assassination of Alexander II

 In the spring of 1866, Karakozov arrived in St Petersburg to assassinate Alexander II.
 He circulated his hand-written proclamation called "Друзьям-рабочим" ("To Friends-Workers"), in which he incited people to revolt.
 He wrote a manifesto to the St Petersburg governor blaming the Tsar for the suffering of the poor:

 "I have decided to destroy the evil Tsar, and to die for my beloved people."
 This note never reached anyone; it was lost in the mail.

 It is possible 1866 was the year chosen because of the character of Rakhmetov in What Is to Be Done?.
 This fictional inspiration of revolutionary youth plans for a revolution to coincide with the apocalypse according to Newton-1866.

-On 4 April 1866, Dmitry Karakozov made an unsuccessful attempt on the life of Tsar Alexander II at the gates of the Summer Garden in St Petersburg.
+On 4 April 1866 [N.S.
+16 April], Dmitry Karakozov made an unsuccessful attempt on the life of Tsar Alexander II at the gates of the Summer Garden in St Petersburg.
 As the Tsar was leaving, Dmitry rushed forward to fire.
 The attempt was thwarted by Ossip Komissarov, a peasant-born hatter's apprentice, who jostled Karakozov's elbow just before the shot was fired.
 Contemporary monarchists argued that Komissarov's action proved the people's love for their tsar, while contemporary radicals and later Soviet historians argued that Komissarov's involvement in the event was either an accident or an outright government fabrication.
 Komissarov was ennobled and given a generous allowance, but proved to be an embarrassment to the government due to his boorishness and incoherence and had to be politely removed to the countryside.